Salem State is closely monitoring the coronavirus outbreak. Learn more about our response.

 - Copper-T Intrauterine Device (Not available at health services.
 Available at Health Quarters Beverly)

 If you need emergency contraception when Health Services is not open, progestin-only emergency contraception (Plan B) is available for purchase over-the-counter to women and men in any pharmacies’ family planning aisle for a cost of around $45.
-Or you can call 1-888-NOT-2-Late to request a prescription be sent to your local pharmacy.
+For more information on how emergency contraception works or to learn about other ways to access emergency contraception, please visit not-2-late.com.

 Confidential pregnancy testing is available at health services.
 The pregnancy test (urine or blood-based) can detect a pregnancy 14 days following intercourse, even before a late period.